 To encourage open dialogue with park users and those interested in the park, the division held an open house on the preliminary draft master plan and welcomed written and electronic comments.

 A final public meeting was held in August.

 More than 1,200 participants provided feedback.
 All comments received were thoroughly evaluated for inclusion in the plan.

 White Clay Creek State Park offers scenic and recreational open space among 3,689 acres and nearly 40 miles of trails in northern Delaware.
 The park is popular for hiking, bicycling, trail running and fishing.
 It includes accessible fishing docks, a disc golf course, a pavilion, bandshell, playground, agricultural concessionaires, public golf course, and diverse natural areas.
 It is next to the University of Delaware and City of Newark.

 The Department of Natural Resources and Environmental Control held a virtual meeting on Monday, Aug.
 2, for the public to review and comment on the proposed final draft of the White Clay Creek State Park Master Plan.
 View a recording of the meeting.

 All comments submitted at the meeting or in writing prior to Tuesday, Aug.
-17, will be reviewed before the White Clay Creek State Park Master Plan is finalized.
+17, were reviewed before the White Clay Creek State Park Master Plan was finalized.